UofL football tailgaters "go green" (Great Day Live - UofL Today, Oct. 23, 2017)

 - Fully utilize UofL’s amazingly easy, system that lets you recycle everything in the same bin: all types of plastic, paper, cardboard, metal, and glass!

-- Donate clean, unwanted items to the UofL Free Store in the basement of Unitas Hall (enter from Cardinal Blvd near Brook Street).
-Donations now accepted 24/7 in the large red bin at the bottom of the ramp next to the Free Store.
+- Donate clean, unwanted items to the UofL Free Store.
+Donations are accepted 24/7 in the large red bin at the bottom of the ramp next to Unitas Tower off Cardinal Blvd near Brook Street.
 The UofL Free Store is a space for the on-going free exchange of items like clothing, shoes, electronics, small appliances & furniture, household items, bath/beauty/health supplies, books & media, office/school/art supplies, non-perishable food, and more.
+Goodwill donation bins are also available in the lobbies of all UofL residence halls.

 - UofL's surplus property exchange program (1901 S Floyd St.) allows staff and faculty to swap reusable departmental items such as furniture, equipment, electronics, and supplies.
 Surplus also handles UofL's E-Waste recycling program for any departmental electronic consumer items, including computers & peripherals, monitors, TVs, printers, copiers & more.